xaur/decred-news/journal-template.md

 ## People

-{ hint: list people who made meaningful commits merged in master branches, in alphabetical order }
+{ hint: list people who made their first non-trivial commits merged in master branches, in alphabetical order }

 Welcome to new first time contributors with code merged to master: {@handle} ([{repo}]({link to user's commits})), ...